 How tumours become resistant to therapies?
 How tumours evade the immune system?
 And how tumours metastasize to other organs are vital questions that remain to be addressed.
 Drug resistance, tumour immunity and metastasis are all influenced by the complex tumour microenvironment.
 The overall goal of our research is to understand how cancer cells interact with the stromal cells and how these tumour-host interactions affect drug resistance, tumour progression/metastasis and the immune response to tumours, with the aim to find more effective therapies for aggressive cancers such as pancreatic cancer and metastatic breast cancer.

-To address these important questions we are using a variety of cutting-edge and innovative technologies that we have established in the lab, including flow & mass cytometry, fluorescent multispectral tissue imaging, proteomics with primary tumours, bioinformatics, 3D in vitro tumour models, patient samples, and pre-clinical models and in vivo imaging.
+To address these important questions we are using a variety of cutting-edge and innovative technologies that we have established in my lab, including flow & mass cytometry, fluorescent multispectral tissue imaging, proteomics with primary tumours, bioinformatics, 3D in vitro tumour models, patient samples, pre-clinical models and in vivo imaging.

 – Dr Ainhoa Mielgo